Battery-Powered or Hybrid Cars and Hydrogen-Powered Vehicles

 We can use a golf-cart again for comparison.
 Even there, a LOT of electricity is needed to recharge it after a round!
 Where a normal battery charger can charge at 6 amperes (at 14 volts) for around 80 watts, the charger I got with my golf cart charges at the rate of around 800 watts, ten times as much.
 (It USES about 1080 watts of house electricity for this.)
 During an overnight re-charge of 12 hours, that is around 10,000 watt-hours or 10 kWh of electricity that was provided for the batteries.
 By the way, my golf cart has four large heavy-duty, (expensive!) deep-discharge batteries, which each can contain around 2.5 kWh instead of the 1 kWh mentioned above for standard batteries.

 We can mention the future Chevy Volt again.
 The battery pack is described as having a capacity of 16 kWh.
-Even if it could be re-charged with perfect efficiency, and if electricity costs 15 cents per kWh, that represents $2.40 of electricity.
-(General Motors says $1.80, under the assumption that the electric power companies would give special deals to such users of large amounts of electricity).
-But the charger and the batteries are NOT perfectly efficient, and at least $3.00 of house electricity will be required to recharge the Volt after their claimed 40 mile distance.
-Aren't there existing small cars which get 40 miles on one gallon of $3 gasoline?
+Even if it could be re-charged with perfect efficiency (which is not physically possible) , and if electricity costs 15 cents per kWh, that represents $2.40 of electricity.
+(General Motors claims $1.80, under the assumption that the electric power companies would give special deals to such users of large amounts of electricity).
+But the charger and the batteries are NOT perfectly efficient, and at least $3.00, and as discussed above, more likely $4.80, of house electricity would be required to recharge the Volt after their claimed 40 mile (now 30 mile) distance.
+Aren't there many existing small cars which get 30 miles on one gallon of $3 gasoline?
 In other words, are they actually expecting to see actual SAVINGS for owners?
-Particularly since they are projecting a $35,000 price tag for that small and relatively low performance vehicle?
+To buy a Volt and then have to buy $4.80 of electricity to re-charge the batteries to provide 30 miles of driving, or to simply buy a far cheaper little compact gasoline-powered car to then have to pay $3.50 per gallon of gasoline to go the same distance?
+The public seems willing to see some sort of logic in this?
+Particularly since the Volt has an approximate $40,000 price tag for that small and relatively low performance vehicle?
+This is all noting that GM has admitted that it costs them about $40,000 to build each Volt (apparently not even counting the millions they want to spend on advertising and Executive pay and for profits to dealers), it seems rather clear that GM will have no realistic way to lower the sale price of the Volt for the foreseeable future.

 You are encouraged to do research to confirm what is described above.
 It is all true.
 Did you notice the "worst part" of what is described above?
 I'm not even talking about the fact that you would wind up paying for at least $2.50 of house electricity to replace each $3 gallon of gasoline!
 It is in the carbon dioxide that is necessarily released from that distant electric powerplant to generate the electricity that is needed and used.